riscman/hello-world/README.md

 browser. not showing horizontal scroll bar reduce zoom to 90% and all of window appears otherwise it chops off rhs.

+This section is being added via a cloned rep on pi400 using command line interface and nano editor.